 The most direct driving route between the two cities is 314km/195 miles, taking roughly 3 hours.
 I haven’t done this drive, but a friend who has, gives her top tips:

-• Traffic can be quite congested surrounding the cities, so factor that in to your journey timings.
+- Traffic can be quite congested surrounding both cities, so factor that in to your journey timings.

-• There are numerous tolls in Portugal so be prepared to research these and get pay\ ahead of your journey.
+- There are numerous tolls in Portugal so be prepared to research these and sort payment ahead of your journey.

 Buses from Porto to Lisbon